Velocidex/velociraptor-docs/content/artifact_references/pages/server.internal.tooldependencies.md

 ---

-An internal artifact that defines some tool depenencies.
+An internal artifact that defines some tool dependencies.
 Velociraptor releases for offline collector

 NOTE: Do not modify - this artifact is generated during build in magefile.go